libremfg/rhize-docs/content/how-to/bpmn/trigger-workflow.md

 - `createAndRunBPMNSync` starts a workflow and waits for the process to complete or abort (synchronous).
 - `createAndRunBpmn` starts a workflow and does not wait for the response (asynchronous).

-The synchronous call offers slightly better debugging and does not execute further operations until it receives a response from the Rhize server.
+The synchronous call does not execute further operations until it receives a response from the Rhize server.
 On the other hand, the asynchronous operation frees up the call system to do more work, no matter whether the workflow runs correctly.

 The call syntax for the each operation is almost identical.